0xR4Z3R/ToDoList/README.md

 HTML CSS JavaScript Jquery

-Simple TO do List page with some Jquery animation
+Simple To do List page with some Jquery animation

 https://0xr4z3r.github.io/ToDoList/